AlirezAkbary/PANORAMIA/README.md

 ### 3. Generating Synthetic Samples

-To run the next step using the saved checkpoint of the generator model, you can retrieve the checkpoint directory automatically by running:
+To run the next step using the saved checkpoint of the generator model, first, retrieve the checkpoint directory of the generator model automatically by running:

 ```bash
 GEN_CHECKPOINT_DIR=$(ls -td outputs/generator/saved_model/checkpoint-* | head -1)